cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

             + 2 * keyAgreement + 4 * keyCertSign
 ~~~~~~~~~~~

 * extKeyUsage. extensionValue is encoded as an array of ints where each int encodes a key usage purpose  (see {{EKU}}).
 If the array contains a single int, the array is omitted.

 * subjectAltName.
 If subjectAltName contains a dNSName, extensionValue is the dNSName encoded as a CBOR text string.
-Otherwise extensionValue contatains the value of the 'GeneralNames' SEQUENCE encoded as a CBOR byte string.
+Otherwise extensionValue contains the value of the 'GeneralNames' SEQUENCE encoded as a CBOR byte string.

 Consequently: